 Introduction

-Restless legs syndrome (RLS), or Willis-Ekbom disease, is a common, chronic, multifactorial movement disorder of the limbs in which patients have an irresistible urge to move legs.
+Restless legs syndrome (RLS), or Willis-Ekbom disease, is a common, chronic, multifactorial movement disorder of the limbs in which patients have an irresistible urge to move their legs.
 This is often associated with abnormal, non-painful sensations that start at rest and are improved by activity.
 There is a diurnal pattern of worsened symptoms at night.
-There is sleep disturbance and an association with involuntary jerking movements of the legs during sleep, known as periodic leg movements of sleep.
-In the United States, there are more than three million cases per year.
+Sleep disturbance is associated with involuntary jerking movements of the legs during sleep, known as periodic leg movements of sleep.
+There are more than 3 million cases in the United States annually.
+RLS is underdiagnosed, and there is a significant delay in diagnosis.
+The disorder may start in childhood, but the diagnosis is often not made until the third decade of life.
+Symptoms are worse at rest and sleep.
+Today, the condition can be treated with medications.

 Etiology